Marijuana is one of the most commonly used drugs

 What Is Marijuana?

 Marijuana is a plant that is commonly smoked for recreational purposes.
-More than 48 million people used it in 2019.[1]
-It is a Schedule I substance, meaning it has no medical use according to the DEA.
+More than 52.5 million people used marijuana in 2021.[1]
+Marijuana is a Schedule I substance, meaning it is considered to have a high potential for abuse and no accepted medical use, according to the DEA.
 It is federally illegal, though some states have legalized it.
 Common street names include grass, weed, Mary Jane, dope, and pot.

 Side Effects of Marijuana

 The active ingredient in marijuana is tetrahydrocannabinol (THC), which is responsible for its psychoactive effects.
-Common side effects of marijuana use include panic attacks, paranoia, anxiety, confusion, sedation, breathing problems, and dry mouth.[2]
-Some may also experience more severe effects, such as psychotic symptoms, heart changes, and an increased risk of lung cancer when used for long periods.
+Common side effects of marijuana use include impaired memory, altered judgment, coordination issues, dry mouth, and increased heart rate.[2]
+Some may also experience more severe effects, such as psychotic symptoms in predisposed individuals, cardiovascular issues, and respiratory problems when smoked over long periods.

 How is Marijuana Taken?

-Marijuana is a dried leaf commonly ground up and smoked.
-There are also edibles that are taken orally.
+Marijuana is a dried flower commonly ground up and smoked.
+Some edibles are taken orally.
 Smoking the drug causes an instant high, while taking it orally may take up to an hour for the effects to begin.

 Marijuana Quick Reference